Are extended warranties worth the cost? Or are they a scam?

 Determining responsibility for warranty coverage is not always obvious.

-Their warranty costs have to be built in to the low profit margins they make when selling to the retailers.
+Manufacturers’ warranty costs have to be built in to the low profit margins they make when selling to the retailers.

 As a result, manufacturers are careful to craft warranties so that they have very little exposure to anything that might result in a significant cost.

-Proving that a product is “defective” in a way that is covered by a manufacturer’s warranty can be quite difficult.
+The problem is that proving that a product is “defective” in a way that is covered by a manufacturer’s warranty can be quite difficult.

 Customers are often responsible for shipping costs.